siko1056/accurate_algorithms/doc/sphinx/source/ch03fma.rst

 Hardware realization
 ====================

-At the time of writing this thesis the :term:`FMA` operation is not a fully adopted by all common used computer architectures.
+At the time of writing the :term:`FMA` operation is not a fully adopted by all common used computer architectures.
 Thus, it is important to check if the used system uses a hardware implemented :term:`FMA` operation in order to avoid slow software emulations as the :term:`C11` standard remarks [ISO-IEC-9899-2011]_ (Chapter 7.12).

 Since the year 1990 the :term:`FMA` instruction has been supported by several processors, like the *HP/Intel Itanium*, which has been used as testing system by many algorithm implementors in the past [Brisebarre2010]_ (Chapter 5).
 For examples see [Ogita2005]_ and [Graillat2007]_.
-These processors are mainly used for scientific or business applications, but the focus of this thesis are more common used processor architectures like the Intel 64 and AMD64 [#f4]_ architectures, which are mainly compatible with each other.
+These processors are mainly used for scientific or business applications, but the focus of this project are more common used processor architectures like the Intel 64 and AMD64 [#f4]_ architectures, which are mainly compatible with each other.
 AMD assures that "[...] floating-point operations comply with the IEEE-754 standard."
 [AMD2013]_